nortikin/sverchok/docs/_sources/nodes/curve/interpolate_frame.rst.txt

 Parameters
 ----------

-This node hsa the following parameters:
+This node has the following parameters:

 * **Orientation**.
 The axis of the input reference frames, which is supposed to point along curve.
 The available values are **X**, **Y** and **Z**.
 The